charleywright/School/Chemistry.md

 ## Unit 1 (Chemical changes and structure)
-* In the periodic table, the strongest reducing agents are in group 1, and the strongest oxidising agents are in group 7
 * hydrogen peroxide is an oxidising agent
 * carbon monoxide is a reducing agent
 * oxidising agents can kill bacteria & act as bleach to remove colour